Skip to content

 • CV/Resume file Option 1: Often, the CV/Resume (File) is saved as a File related to the root Candidate object.
 In this scenario, the main configuration is to select a custom filtering function for the CV file.
 There could be multiple files or different types attached to a Candidate (e.g. different submitted CV versions, and potentially other document types such as a cover letter).
 The filtering function should return a Boolean True value for whichever file is the one master CV document version that you want to store in the Textkernel index.

-7. Most the the remaining tabs relate to Candidate data which are typically defined as objects relating to the primary Candidate record, like Work Experiences, Educations, Placements, Job submissions, Contact Lists, Comments, Skills.
+7. Most of the remaining tabs relate to Candidate data which are typically defined as objects relating to the primary Candidate record, like Work Experiences, Educations, Placements, Job submissions, Contact Lists, Comments, Skills.

 For each of these related objects: